Flash-X/Flash-X-docs/docs/source/Particles.rst

       velPredZ REAL PARTICLEPROP posPredX REAL PARTICLEPROP posPredY REAL PARTICLEPROP posPredZ REAL

-The time integration of passive particles is tested in the unit test, which can be used to examine the convergence behavior, see .
+The time integration of passive particles is tested in the ``ParticlesAdvance`` unit test, which can be used to examine the convergence behavior, see .

 .. _`Sec:Particles Mapping`: